Tangent categories of algebras over operads: Stabilization of algebras over operads

 The rest of this section is devoted to the proof of Proposition~\ref{p:comp}.
 We begin with some preliminary lemmas.
-We will say that a map $f: X \lrar Y$ is \textbf{null-homotopic} if its image in $\Ho(\M)$ factors through the zero object $0$.
+We will say that a map $f: X \lrar Y$ in a weakly pointed model category $\M$ is \textbf{null-homotopic} if its image in $\Ho(\M)$ factors through the zero object $0$.

 \begin{define} Let $\M_1,...,\M_n,\N$ be weakly pointed model categories and let $\F: \prod_i \M_i \lrar \N$ be a functor (of ordinary categories).
 We will say that $\F$ is \textbf{multi-reduced} if $\F(X_1,...,X_n)$ is a weak zero object of $\N$ whenever all the $X_i$ are cofibrant and at least one of them is a weak zero object. \end{define}